 The Commissioning Framework is delivered through a three-phase process under which all commissioning activity and decision-making takes place.
 We use the National PHN Commissioning Model that was developed by the Department of Health in 2016.

 Local organisations and health care providers are invited to apply for our tenders, grants and other opportunities, which respond to identified needs in Western Sydney.
-To view our latest tenders, visit the TenderLink portal.
+To view your current opportunities, visit the TenderLink portal.